sysrage/SquadBot/README.md

  * The bot will monitor the GitHub API and automatically announce new or updated issues to the Mod Squad conference room.

 ### Planned Features:
- * Add !whois command to list GitHub, Trello, and CSE usernames for each Mod Squad member.
- * Add !useradd command to add Mod Squad users (for use with !whois command).
  * The bot will monitor the Trello API and automatically announce new or updated cards.